I think that we can all agree that it’s difficult to break into the art business.

 Trust me, being reticent about your work is no way to get into an art gallery.
 But being interested enough in your own work to engage others is the best sales tool there is.

-Do develop an audience before approaching a gallery.
+Do develop an audience before approaching an art gallery.

 Too many artists put this off saying that it’s a gallery’s job.
 It’s not.
 It’s your job to build and maintain your audience.

 For example, having an engaged following on Facebook carries weight.
-It shows a gallery that you understand how to promote and market yourself.
+It shows an art gallery that you understand how to promote and market yourself.

 And if you decide to opt out of the social media scene, then think about how you will engage your audience.
 Do you have a mailing list of people who have visited your studio and bought from you in the past?
 Start now!